szczyglis-dev/extended-dump-bundle/README.md

 ## The new `xdump` global function

-The extension adds a new global function to the framework: `xdump`.
-Thanks to it, you can use Exended Dump from anywhere in the code.
-It works similar to the standard `dump` function, except that debugged variables fly collectively to the eXtended Dump window.
+The extension adds a new global function to the framework's: `xdump`.
+Thanks to it, you can use **eXtended Dump** from anywhere in the code.
+It works similar to the standard `dump` function, except that debugged variables fly collectively to the **eXtended Dump** window.
 Example of use:

 ```php
 $var = 'some variable';